kaitlynstark/ProjectOne/README.md

 Retrieves and displays the thirty most recent editors of a Wikipedia article provided through the command line.
 Authors: Kaitlyn Stark

-article_utils.py reads the Wikipedia article title from the command-line arguments. api_utils.py connects to Wikipedia's API and fetches the recent edits.
-Both of these are completed. output_utils.py takes the data from Wikipedia and processes and prints the results. main.py ties everything together from the previous files and runs the program.
+article_utils.py reads the Wikipedia article title from the command-line arguments. api_utils.py connects to Wikipedia's API and fetches the recent edits. output_utils.py takes the data from Wikipedia and processes and prints the results. main.py ties everything together from the previous files and runs the program.

 project_one.py is the file that contains all four Python files combined into one.

 When running project_one.py, in the terminal, type "python3 project_one.py" followed by the Wikipedia article you want.
 I tested the code by using Taylor Swift, which yielded these results:

 2025-06-09T19:58:51Z DarpSinghh
 2025-06-09T19:56:51Z DarpSinghh
 2025-06-08T20:00:22Z Red Director